Akzolon/Journal/_posts/2025-05-16-Something-Ive-discovered.md

 ---

-There probably exists much more types of beats but these ones are the one that I've discovered in my screenplay.
-That is for now.
+There probably exists much more types of beats but these ones are the ones that I've discovered in my screenplay.
+That is for now...
 I've only finished a page and a half.
 I still have 29 pages to go.